prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 - `presto` for Presto
 - `snowflake` for Snowflake
 - `databricks` for Databricks
+- `dynamodb` for Amazon DynamoDB
 - `api` for consuming data via API
+- `text` for consuming data from plain text files
+- `binary` for consuming data from binary files (PDF, images, etc)

 And the available configuration options are: